 - Age

 - Disability

 - Gender reassignment

 - Marriage and civil partnership

 - Pregnancy and maternity

+- Race

+- Religion or belief

+- Sex

+- Sexual orientation

-15 The Vital Connection: An Equalities Framework for the NHS: DH, April 2000.
+8 The Vital Connection: An Equalities Framework for the NHS: DH, April 2000.

-16 Our National Health: A Plan for Action, A Plan for Change: Scottish Executive, undated.
+9 Our National Health: A Plan for Action, A Plan for Change: Scottish Executive, undated.

-17 Sharing the Challenge, Sharing the Benefits - Equality and Diversity in the Medical Workforce: DH Workforce Directorate, June 2004.
+Sharing the Challenge, Sharing the Benefits - Equality and Diversity in the Medical Workforce: DH Workforce Directorate, June 2004.